 Ready for Some Spring Cleaning?
 7 Indoor Air Quality Improvements

 You don’t have to play victim to allergens commonly found in the air during spring.
-Instead, take charge of your home’s indoor air quality opens in a new window with this checklist.
+Instead, take charge of your home’s improve indoor air quality with this checklist.
 By taking action, you can reduce or eliminate pollutants inside your home, and create a place free of allergy triggers.

 - Get in the habit of removing your shoes.
 People commonly track allergens into the home on the bottoms of their shoes.
 Reduce the likelihood of these allergens making their way into your home by removing shoes before coming into the home, or leaving them on a welcome mat just inside the door.

 - Keep in mind that clothes carry allergens too.
 If you spend time outdoors, you’ll track allergens that are located on your clothing inside .
 Never lay allergy-laden clothing on your bed, and put on a new change of clothes once you come inside.